klaytn/klaytn-baobab-setup-workshop/content/10_prerequisites/_index.md

 ### Chapter 1

 # Prerequisites

-Please check the network firewall configuration to allow Baobab network and installation of packages.
+The prerequisites for joining Baobab network are covered in this chapter.

 {{< line_break >}}
 {{< line_break >}}